leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 * * *

-Everything we talked about thus far is about the *process*, let’s end with three points about the *content*.
+Everything we talked about thus far is about the *process*.
+Let’s end with three points about the *content*.

 Point 6: Product
 ----------------